Naveen-electronicenthusiast/Stock-News-Monitoring/README.md

 <br>9.
 Send each article as a separate message via Twilio.</br>

 <h2>APIs used</h2>
-1. https://www.alphavantage.co/ is a stock market API used to get the stock price of different firms.
+<br>1. https://www.alphavantage.co/ is a stock market API used to get the stock price of different firms.
 Read this documentation https://www.alphavantage.co/documentation/ for better understanding of the API used in this project.</br>
 2. https://newsapi.org/ is a news API used to get the recent news related to the companies.
-Read the following documentation for better understanding https://newsapi.org/docs/endpoints/everything.
+Read the following documentation for better understanding https://newsapi.org/docs/endpoints/everything
-3. https://www.twilio.com/docs/sms/quickstart/python this link will walk help you through the entire process step-by-step, starting with setting up your.
-Twilio account all the way through sending an SMS using a Messaging Service.
+<br>3. https://www.twilio.com/docs/sms/quickstart/python this link will walk help you through the entire process step-by-step, starting with setting up your.
+Twilio account all the way through sending an SMS using a Messaging Service.</br>

 <h2>What is Twilio Messaging?</h2>
 Twilio Messaging is an API to send and receive SMS, MMS, OTT messages globally.
 It uses intelligent sending features to ensure messages reliably reach end users wherever they are.